SK-Electronics-Consulting/kicad-coil-generators/README.md

 1. Save this to an appropriate footprint library.
 1. From here, just use this as a footprint for an inductor in KiCAD, as it follows the normal design flow.

+## Coil Generator templates

+1. `CoilGeneratorID2L:` This coil generator will make a single coil across 2 PCB layers, and will do so starting from a defined inner diameter.
+It's intended to go around an open hole in the PCB.
+1. `CoilGenerator1L1T:` This coil generator will make a simple, single turn coil, terminating in vias.
+It's intended to be used with another coil generator, and act as a pickup coil.

 ## Limitations

 This tool will have several limitations in it's current state.